 - yarnspace: fortnightly Thursdays 6-10pm AEST supporting others: fortnightly Thursdays 6-10pm AEST

 Themed upcoming group chats for young people and their family and friends can be found here: https://headspace.org.au/eheadspace/group-chat/upcoming-chats/

 To discuss these or any additional mental health promotion needs please email Sheldan.Alexander@bcyf.org.au

 To access the PDF version of this information please click here

 The YFC is made up of young people from the Geelong region who are passionate about making a difference in the lives of their peers.
 The group consists of a diverse range of young people, from a variety of different ages and backgrounds, who are advocates for youth mental health.

-headspace Geelong look to the YFC for advice and opinions on as much as possible to ensure young people's voices are present in decisions that shape our service.
+headspace Geelong look to the YFC for advice and opinions to ensure young people's voices are present in decisions that shape our service.
 The YFC organise events and campaigns that seek to spread the word about mental health and reduce stigma around mental illness.
 They also attend events around the region to get the headspace message out there and inform people on how to access our services.

 Members of our Youth Futures Crew are offered training to equip them with the skills they think are necessary to do the wonderful work they do.

-If you would like to invite the YFC to come along to your event and run an activity or share information about headspace contact Sheldan here.
+If you would like to invite the YFC to come along to your event or classroom via zoom to run an activity or share information about headspace contact Sheldan here.

 headspace Geelong staff are all trained in family inclusive practice which is designed to support your role as a parent/carer/guardian and incorporate your input into your young person's journey through headspace - with your young person's consent - for further information please contact headspace Geelong on (03) 5222 6690.